The Dark Side of Empathy: When Too Much Turns Into None

 To do this we use healthy coping skills to help us manage what we’re bearing witness to and absorbing every day.

 Start with kindness for yourself.
 Take a break.
+Self-regulate.
 Explore mindful breathing and physical exercise to help let go of some of the energetic pain you’ve been soaking up.
 Reach out to a supportive person or professional who can help you begin to process and release your feelings.

 One powerful way to help ourselves is to explore practices that teach us how to feel more stable in the face of great pain.
 Yoga and meditation, along with other contemplative and creative practices, help us learn how to be present in the moment and feel grounded in our own bodies, which enables us to more skillfully tackle overwhelming circumstances at work.